Al Reach

-Alfred James Reach (May 25, 1840 – January 14, 1928) was an Anglo-American sportsman who was one of the early stars of baseball in the National Association.
+Alfred James Reach (May 25, 1840 – January 14, 1928) was an American sportsman who was one of the early stars of baseball in the National Association.
 After his playing career, he went on to become an influential executive, publisher, sporting goods manufacturer, and spokesman for the sport.
-He was influential in the founding of the Philadelphia Phillies in 1875.
+He was influential in the founding of the Philadelphia Phillies in 1882.

 Early life

 Reach was born in London, on May 25, 1840.

 Career

-Reach was a regular for the champion Eckford club in Brooklyn in the early 1860s before moving to the Philadelphia Athletics in 1865.
+Reach was a regular for the champion Eckford club in Brooklyn in the early 1860s before moving to the Philadelphia Athletics in 1865, where he became the first publicly professional baseball player.
 When the National Association began, he helped them win the first professional baseball pennant in 1871.

-Upon his retirement from playing in 1875, he helped found the Philadelphia Phillies franchise.
+Upon his retirement from playing, he helped found the Philadelphia Phillies franchise in 1882.
 Reach served as team president from 1883 to 1899.
 Later, similarly to Albert Spalding, Reach formed a sporting goods company and earned millions.
 In fact, he sold his company to Spalding in 1889.
 Reach was the trade name used on the game balls for the American League until 1976.

 Reach kept his interest in the Phillies franchise, selling to a syndicate led by James Potter in 1903.